 The Lazarus Project - Eastern Europe

-The book deals with the real-life death of Lazarus Averbuch, a young Jewish immigrant shot by the Chicago chief of police George Shippy in 1908.
+Hemon's novel deals with the real-life death of Lazarus Averbuch, a young Jewish immigrant shot by the Chicago chief of police George Shippy in 1908.
 Almost 100 years later a writer and a photographer go back to where Lazarus came from, attempting to understand the places he left behind.

-Hemon and I visited Poland, western Ukraine, Moldova, and ended our trip in Bosnia, where we both come from.
+Aleksandar and I visited Poland, western Ukraine, Moldova, and ended our trip in Bosnia, where we both come from.
 I made about 1200 photographs, sometimes assuming the point of view of the fictional photographer.
 They are intimately and deeply connected with the book, but they also speak of something that is beyond its limits.

 For what interests and attracts me is what is not in the photograph – the absence that the photograph signifies.
 If home is the place where somebody notices your absence, then the photographs are home for the worlds we have lost.